Eryadu/Java_feb_2025/src/Mar1/StaticVariableStorage.md

 - Local Variables:
 Stores the method's local variables, including parameters passed to the method.
 Each variable is stored in a slot within the frame.
-Primitive types (e.g., int, boolean) store their values directly, while object references store the memory address of the object in the heap.
+Primitive types (e.g., int, boolean) store their values directly, while object references store the memory addressComposition of the object in the heap.
 - Operand Stack:
 Used for intermediate calculations during method execution.